-After you finish your treatment, your doctor and study team will watch you for side effects and continue to evaluate your disease.
-They will check you every 4 months after treatment for 2 years, then every 6 months for 3 years, then once every year for your lifetime unless your doctor thinks you need to be seen sooner.
+After you finish your treatment, your doctor and study team will watch you for side effects and your tumor status.
+They will check you every 3 months for 1 year after treatment.
+After that, they will check you every 4 months for 2 years and then every 6 months for your lifetime.